 Your body needs these substances to process the water and make good use of it.
-You’re also losing out on plenty vitamins and minerals that naturally make water the perfect beverage.
+You're also losing out on plenty of vitamins and minerals that naturally make water the perfect beverage.

 This is where our discussion about water gets interesting.

 As per definition, purified water is water that has gone through a purification process.
-Distillation is also considered as a purification system because it separates water from most other contaminants.
+Distillation is also considered a purification system because it separates water from most other contaminants.
 In a way, distilled water can also be called purified water.

 For the water to be classified as purified, the water must have less than 10 ppm (parts per million).
 Water with ppm less than 50 is excellent for drinking and it tastes good.